AhmedS343/stockPredictor/README.md

-# stockPredictor

-stock predictor project
+Charitable project to lose money.